tsmoreau/docs/docs/wp-and-research/sharding-paper.md

 This is because the Lock-Commit scheme for cross-shard simple balance transfer will consume a fixed amount gas (the gas for two balance transfers or 2300*2 gas).

 -   Use the controlled external account to interact with all smart contracts in the receiver shard.
-All transactions started by this external account within the receiver shard will then be confirmed almost instantly as provided by the PoSV consensus.
+All transactions started by this external account within the receiver shard will then be confirmed almost instantly as provided by the DPOS consensus.

-While this transfer-first cross-shard transaction scheme helps maintain the fast transaction confirmation property of PoSV, it raises another issue: a user must manage as many accounts as the number of shards in the system in order to be able to instantly interact with all smart contracts and decentralized applications deployed on all shards.
+While this transfer-first cross-shard transaction scheme helps maintain the fast transaction confirmation property of DPOS, it raises another issue: a user must manage as many accounts as the number of shards in the system in order to be able to instantly interact with all smart contracts and decentralized applications deployed on all shards.
-In order to alleviate this complicated account management issue, we intend to integrate an account management layer into our TOMO wallet.
+In order to alleviate this complicated account management issue, we intend to integrate an account management layer into our TAO wallet.
-This layer is to help users manage their accounts in different shards as a single account in the current TomoChain design.
+This layer is to help users manage their accounts in different shards as a single account in the current Tao design.
 It brings transparency to users as they are interacting with a one-shard system.
 When a user wants to make a transaction, the wallet does as follows:

 -   The account management layer specifies the target shard ID, based on the address of the receiver of the transaction.